xlang-ai/Spider2/assets/Spider2_Data_Host.md

 Send an email to lfy79001@gmail.com with the following details:
 - Your Snowflake account identifier in the format `<ORG_NAME>.<ACCOUNT_NAME>` (example: `NDSOEBE.RAI_DEV_XXXX_AWS_US_WEST_2_TEST`).
-- Your Snowflake cloud provider and region (for example, `AWS us-west-2`).
-If we are on different regions or clouds, we may need to set up a Snowflake Listing or use the repack/share flow.

 **The account must be in AWS US West (Oregon) (us-west-2).**